 If you’ve ever been curious about how to dry flowers and are keen to try it out for yourself, we’re here to help!

-- Air drying
+- Air drying flowers

-We’ll talk you through each flower drying method, so you can try them out yourself and experiment with this fun craft idea.
+We’ll talk you through each flower-drying method, so you can try them out yourself and experiment with this fun craft idea.

-Method 1: Air drying
+Method 1: Air Drying Flowers

 This method is perfect for making dried posies to use as centrepieces at your dinner table, decorative accents around the house, or sweet little gifts for friends and family.

 Straightforward and fuss-free, you'll just need scissors, string or a rubber band, and a dark, dry place to hang them.

 Firstly, pick out the flowers that you want to dry.
 Be sure to choose sturdy ones that will keep their petals, such as lavender, baby's breath and hydrangea.
-Use as many flowers as possible, because some might not dry as nicely as you’d like during the process.
+Use as many flowers as possible because some might not dry as nicely as you’d like during the process.

 Once that’s done, use a rubber band or twine to hold each bundle of flowers together firmly.
 Now they’re ready to be hung!